-- Written and notarized documentation from an employer that the student is employed in lowa or a signed and notarized statement from the student describing employment and sources of support.
+• Written and notarized documentation from an employer that the student is employed in Iowa or a signed and notarized statement from the student describing employment and sources of support.

-- Iowa state income tax return.
+- · Iowa state income tax return.

 - An Iowa driver's license.

-- An lowa vehicle registration card.
+- An Iowa vehicle registration card.

-- An lowa voter registration card.
+- An Iowa voter registration card.

 - Proof of Iowa Household credit on property taxes.